Anastassia Kovalenko-Kõlvart

 Anastassia Kovalenko-Kõlvart (born 21 September 1991) is an Estonian motorcycle road racer and politician.
-She is racing in European Junior Cup and is first female racer in Estonian road racing history to race on the international level.
+She raced in the European Junior Cup and is the first female racer in Estonian road racing history to race on the international level.
 She currently holds the title of the best female motorcycle athlete of the year in Estonia.
-She has been a member of Tallinn city council and is a member of Riigikogu for the Estonian Centre Party since 2022.
+She has been a member of Tallinn city council and has been a member of the Riigikogu for the Estonian Centre Party since 2022.

 Racing career

 Kovalenko has been racing motorcycles since 2012 when she was riding a Kawasaki Ninja 250R.
 In 2013, she moved on to a more powerful bike – Kawasaki Ninja 600R.
 On the same year she decided to compete in two classes which was not an easy decision.
 She managed to achieve second place in Superstock 600 B class and third position in C-class.
 As of 2014 Kovalenko started to ride under Finnish road racing team Kallio Racing Team (owned by MotoGP rider Mika Kallio) where she competed in both Estonian and Finnish championships.
 Kovalenko won the Superstock 600 B class championship in Estonia in 2014, despite crashing mid-season which ended up with a broken collarbone, and was awarded with the title of the best female motorcycle athlete of the year.
 In 2015, Kovalenko started to race in European Junior Cup, scoring points in both EJC and the Women’s cup.
 Kovalenko finished Women's European Cup in second position.
 On the same year Kovalenko was awarded with the award for the most remarkable moment of the year in motorsports in Estonia.
 In 2016, Kovalenko started to train with Jorge Lorenzo's father.